adrianbj/Process404Search/README.md

 };

 You may want to enter something like the following into your 404 Page Not Found page field:
-<h3>The page you were looking for is not found.</h3>
+The page you were looking for is not found.
-<p>We have tried to find the content you were looking for, but if we didn't get it right, please use our search engine or navigation above to find the page.</p>
+We have tried to find the content you were looking for, but if we didn't get it right, please use our search engine or navigation above to find the page.